benknoble/benknoble.github.io/pages/testimonials.md

 permalink: /testimonials/
 ---

+- "Radiates a positive attitude like few people I know."
 - "Ben stood out by being able to engage on so many different topics at the same time."
 - "Ben's feedback was crucial for delivering high quality code that would be